Barton Haynes: Discoveries in human immunology

-Haynes has improved the understanding of the development and biology of the human T cells and the thymus from which T cells originate.
-Beginning in the late 1970s at the NIH, he discovered human immune cell markers, CD7 and CD98, and at Duke, his team identified antibodies against CD165 and CD166 and was a co-discoverer of CD44 human leukocyte molecules.
-Haynes was a member of the organizing committee of the first human leukocyte differentiation workshop that originated the CD classification of immune cell surface proteins in 1982.
+Barton Haynes has contributed to understanding the development and biology of the human T cells and the thymus from which T lymphocytes originate.
+Beginning in the late 1970s, with Anthony Fauci and George Eisenbarth at NIH, he discovered the immune cell molecules CD7 and CD98, and at Duke with his team identified antibodies against CD165 and CD166 immune molecules and was a co-discoverer of CD44 human leukocyte molecules.
+In 1982, Haynes was a member of the organizing committee of the first human leukocyte differentiation workshop that originated the CD classification of immune cell surface proteins.
 Haynes went on to describe that postnatal thymus would grow in immunodeficient mice and developed with Kay Singer the methods to grow human thymic epithelial cells.
-Haynes and Louise Markert at Duke developed the ability to grow intact human thymus tissue that when implanted in children born without a thymus (DiGeorge Syndrome) was curative for the condition.
+Haynes and Louise Markert at Duke developed the ability to grow intact human thymus tissue that when implanted in children born without a thymus (DiGeorge Syndrome) enabled T cell reconstitution and enabled curative thymic transplantation for babies born without a thymus (DiGeorge syndrome).
+Haynes described two types of natural antibodies called Fab Dimerized Glycan (FDG) antibodies that neutralize multiple virus types and HLA-E-VL9 antibodies that enhance NK and T cell cytotoxicity.

+HTLV-1

+In 1983, Haynes isolated the human retrovirus, human T cell leukemia/lymphoma virus-1 (HTLV-1), from the blood and skin from a person with arthritis and showed the presence of HTLV-1 in joint cells, the first report of HTLV-1-induced arthritis.